 Highlight your skills and experience earlier

-By taking the most critical information from the resume and turning it into a short highlight reel, you will be able to capture the attention of the recruiter right away.
+By taking the most critical information and turning it into a short highlight reel, you will be able to capture the attention of the recruiter right away.

-Your goal is to pick out the experience and skills most likely to show you as the perfect fit for the job.
-Remember that this may vary depending on your position, so you should write a new resume statement for each job you apply for.
+Your goal is to pick out the experience and skills that are most likely to make you the perfect fit for the job.
+Remember that this may vary depending on your position, so you should write a new one for each job you apply for.

-With a well-written summary statement on the resume, you can encourage the recruiter to look through the rest of the resume and choose you for an interview.
+With a well-written summary statement, you can encourage the recruiter to look through the rest of the resume and choose you for an interview.

 Resume Summary Vs. Resume Objective

-You can choose between writing a resume summary or a resume objective before sending the document to a hiring manager.
-Do not waste your time writing out both because you can find a better way to utilize the space you have.
+You can choose between writing a summary or an objective before sending the document to a hiring manager.
+Do not waste your time writing them out because you can find a better way to utilize the space you have.
 These two options may sound the same, but they have a few key differences.

 To start, a resume summary will help give a quick highlight of your years of experience to impress the hiring manager.
-If you have worked in the industry for three or more years, a resume summary is a great way to condense down all of that experience to show off to the recruiter.
+If you have worked in the industry for three or more years, it is a great way to condense down all of that experience to show off to the recruiter.

 Then, in two or three sentences, you can show your skills, experience, and education to the recruiter, giving them a taste of why you would be perfect for the position.

 The resume objective is slightly different because it is simply a statement of your career goals.
-For those who are just entering the job market or do not have much work experience to put on their resume, a resume objective may be a better option.
-The resume objective is a better option if you want to highlight your background for the position, but you have not worked long in the industry.
+For those who are just entering the job market or do not have much work experience, an objective may be a better option.
+It is a better option if you want to highlight your background for the position, but you have not worked long in the industry.

-Now it is time to get to work writing your resume summary.
 This summary will be unique to your skills and experience, and you should tailor it to the specific job posting you wish to apply for.
-With that in mind, some of the steps to remember as you write your resume summary include:
+With that in mind, some of the steps to remember as you write one include:

 Why should a company hire you?

-The main question you should answer when writing your summary statement for a resume is why the company should hire you.
-Think about all the other applicants trying to get that same position, and then write a winning summary that helps you outshine all the rest.
+The main question you should answer is why the company should hire you.
+Think about all the other applicants trying to get that same position and then write a winning summary that helps you outshine all the rest.

 Suppose you are in the nursing field and have worked with pediatric patients or have a special certification.
 In that case, this may be good information to add to the summary so the recruiter can see it immediately.